GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 * The payment should be made by this date.

 :::note
-The Shipping Label is taken from the Gravity Forms Shipping Field
+The Shipping Label is taken from the Gravity Forms Shipping Field.
 :::

 ## Recommended Font

 *Invoice Classic* comes bundled with *PT Serif* which is an open source licensed font (SIL Open Font License, Version 1.1).
 PT Serif is a transitional typeface with humanistic accents.
-For the best results we recommend using PT Serif at 10pt.
+For the best results, we recommend using PT Serif at 10pt.
 Set the PDF font [in the Appearance tab](../users/setup-pdf.md#appearance-tab).

 ## Viewing PDF

-Once you've saved your new PDF you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
+Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
 Just remember to fill out and submit your form if the entry list is empty.